maulanaakbardj/freecodes_2022/README.md

 # Freecodes Repo Hacktoberfest 2022

 You can contribute any code programming languages to this repository.<br>
 It can be aynthing except scam.
-Scam will be marked as scam so please only contribute useful programs.
+Scam will be marked as scam so please only contribute useful codes.

 Thank you for contributing!